• Home

 “Sustainability” is such a tricky word that sometimes we almost hesitate to use it.
 Aside from potentially being seen as a bit worthy or preachy, it can be a difficult concept to pin down.
 How is sustainability defined?
 How is it measured?
 What does it mean to be truly sustainable, and is that something that’s even possible?

-The World Tourism Organization is a United Nations specialised agency focused on the promotion of “responsible, sustainable and universally accessible tourism”.
+The World Tourism Organisation is a United Nations specialised agency focused on the promotion of “responsible, sustainable and universally accessible tourism”.
 The UNWTO offers us a good place to start, with their working definition of Sustainable Tourism:

 “Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment, and host communities.”